EKS Default Namespace Deletion Incident Response Guide

 value: DELETE

-Alternative Admission Controller Options
+Other Admission Controller Options

-5.2 GitOps and KRMOps-based Operations
+5.2 GitOps and KRMOps-Based Operations

-EKS Auto Mode's ArgoCD Capability
+EKS Auto Mode ArgoCD Capability

 # ArgoCD Application example - Critical resource management